wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

    black side bars
 4. keep the port simple enough that later `MiniLayout` work stays optional

+## Current Delivery Scope

+The current migration target is intentionally narrow:

+1. render the `Menu1.xml` `opening` screen
+2. render it as one legacy-authored `800x600` surface inside the current raylib framework
+3. support only the controls needed by that opening screen
+4. stop before modal flow, submenu flow, launcher flow, profile flow, and network flow

+Out of scope for this slice:

+- `DoMenu_*` transitions
+- modal dialogs
+- submenus such as single-player, options, help, campaign, or network screens
+- lobby/bootstrap behavior from `Menu1.cpp`
+- player-name validation, registry defaults, or render-device probing

+This document therefore describes the long-term frontend shape, while the first implementation milestone is only the visible `opening` screen.

 ## Core Decision

 Start with a **fixed-position legacy composer**, not a dynamic layout engine.